 Best customizable cotton-percale sheets

-You can’t talk about crisp cotton bedding without mentioning Matouk, a favorite brand among our interior designers for its beautiful, high-quality sheets.
-All of the percale sheets shown are made of 350-thread-count, long-staple cotton, considered to be among the most premium yarns.
-They’re also OEKO-TEX certified, meaning they’ve been made without harmful chemicals.
-If you’re looking for luxury sheets with a plethora of designs, trims, and patterns to choose from, plus the option to monogram, then Matouk is your best bet.
-“My favorite sheets are Matouk, mostly because everything’s customizable, from the color of the threading to the monogram and the ruffles,” as designer Sasha Bikoff explains.
+If luxury percale sheets with a plethora of designs, trims, and patterns to choose from, plus the option to monogram, are what you’re looking for, Matouk is your best bet.
+It’s a favorite brand among the interior designers I consulted for its beautiful, crisp, high-quality sheets.
+(Its percale sheets are made of 350-thread-count, Oeko-Tex certified long-staple cotton.)
+Designer Sasha Bikoff loves Matouk sheets “because everything’s customizable, from the color of the threading to the monogram and the ruffles,” she says.
+(You can monogram pillowcases, flat sheets, and duvet covers for an extra fee.)
 While there are plenty of styles to choose from, interior designers Anne Hepfer and Elizabeth Gill recommend the timeless Sierra hemstitch sheets, which Hepfer says “are a beautiful, classic base that can pair with any bedding.”
+I was sent a set of the Sierra sheets to test, and the first thing I noticed was how crisp and smooth they felt — more than the West Elm.
+I felt like I was sleeping on “elevated” percale, if I can say that, and they washed well, too.
 Matouk sells its sheets and pillowcases separately, but this allows you to mix and match styles, as our designers have noted.

 Best hotel-style cotton-percale sheets